Nike-Inc/Willow/README.md

 * `Warn` - An error occurred but it is recoverable
 * `Error` - A non-recoverable error occurred

-### When should I use Timber?
+### When should I use Willow?

-If you are starting a new iOS project in Swift and want to take advantage of many new conventions and features of the language, Timber would be a great choice.
+If you are starting a new iOS project in Swift and want to take advantage of many new conventions and features of the language, Willow would be a great choice.
 If you are still working in Objective-C, a pure Objective-C library such as amazing [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) would probably be more appropriate.

 ---